DS4PS/cpp-526-sum-2020/schedule.md

 The following video provides a tour of the RStudio interface and key components for getting started.

+* What is RStudio?
+* Executing and scripting commands
+* Point-and-click and keyboard shorcuts
+* Major interface components and features

 <br>

 <iframe width="560" height="315"